2003 Rugby World Cup

 The 2003 Rugby World Cup was the fifth Rugby World Cup and was won by England.
 Originally planned to be co-hosted by Australia and New Zealand, all games were shifted to Australia following a contractual dispute over ground signage rights between the New Zealand Rugby Union and Rugby World Cup Limited.
 The pre-event favourites were England, regarded by many at the time as the best team in the world.
 New Zealand, France, South Africa and defending champions Australia were also expected to make strong showings, with New Zealand being second favourites after victory in the southern-hemisphere Tri-Nations championship.

 The tournament began with host nation Australia defeating Argentina 24–8 at Stadium Australia in Sydney.
 Australia went on to defeat New Zealand 22–10 in the semi-final, to play England in the final.
-Along with a try to Jason Robinson, Jonny Wilkinson kicked four penalties and then a drop-goal in extra time to win the game 20–17 for England, who became the first northern hemisphere team to win the Webb Ellis Cup.
+Along with a try to Jason Robinson, Jonny Wilkinson kicked four penalties and then a drop-goal in extra time to win the game 20–17 for England, who became the first northern hemisphere team to win the Webb Ellis Cup and the only one as of 2025 (with their only title).